-1 Contact UK Trade & Investment to access the extensive range of advice and support they can offer.
+- Contact UK Trade & Investment (UKTI) or your local business support organisation to access the extensive range of advice and support they can offer.

-4 Research the market: for example, customer requirements, competition and pricing levels; use British Embassy or High Commission guidance.
+- Research the market: for example, customer requirements, competition and pricing levels; use UKTI, British Embassy or High Commission guidance.

-6 Investigate local laws and regulations: for example, tariffs, product standards, product liability laws and labeling regulations.
+- Investigate local laws and regulations: for example, tariffs, product standards, product liability laws and labelling regulations.

 - Take advantage of government support and information.